jonathan-poole/qs-admin-guide/docs/tooling/data_connection_analyzer.md

 The Qlik Sense Data Connection Analyzer is a Qlik application that parses script log files and queries the QRS API, allowing analysis of data connection usage, patterns, age, and cleanliness across a Qlik Sense site.
 In short, this app will help to run a leaner, more performant, and more easily and holistically governed Qlik Sense site.

-The application is supported by Qlik’s Americas Enterprise Architecture team, and uses only native connections and capabilities of the Qlik platform— making it plug-and-play
+The application is supported by Qlik's Americas Enterprise Architecture team, and uses only native connections and capabilities of the Qlik platform— making it plug-and-play

 -------------------------